junxit/us-congress-bills-115/metadata.md

 - 2017-09-01 — Placed on the House Calendar, Calendar No. 77.
 - 2017-09-01 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 115-285.
 - 2017-09-01 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 115-285.
+- 2017-09-05 — Considered by unanimous consent. (consideration: CR H6644-6645)
+- 2017-09-05 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-09-05 — Mr. Barletta asked unanimous consent to take from the Speaker's table and consider.
+- 2017-09-05 — On agreeing to the resolution Agreed to without objection. (text: CR H6645)
+- 2017-09-05 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H6645)